karlosos/catan-dice-roller/README.md

 ## About

 If you don't have dice or enough space on the table use Catan Dice Roller.
 This web/mobile application will throw two dice for you and notify you when the robber is rolled same as in Catan Universe.
+The app has sounds 🔊 and cool animations 💫.
+Check it [here](https://catan-dice-roller.vercel.app/).

 App was created using React.
 This is a PWA, you can install it and use the app offline.